-The Plan covers Hearing aids and certain related services.
+The Plan covers hearing aids and certain related services.
 Services include fitting and dispensing fees; and ear molds, as necessary, to maintain optimal fit of the hearing aids; any treatment relating to hearing aids, including coverage for habilitation and rehabilitation as necessary for educational gain.
 Hearing aid means durable medical equipment that is of a design and circuitry to optimize audibility and listening skills.
-Services must be provided by an audiologist, hearing aid dispenser or Physician.
-This benefit is limited to one hearing aid in each ear every three years.
+Services must be provided by an audiologist, hearing aid dispenser or physician.
+This benefit is limited to one hearing aid in each ear every three (3) years.

-Medically or audiologically necessary cochlear implants for each ear with internal replacement are Covered under this Plan.
+Medically or audiologically necessary cochlear implants for each ear with internal replacement are covered under this Plan.
 Services include fitting and dispensing services, treatment for habilitation and rehabilitation, and external speech processor and controller with necessary component and replacement every three years.

-Members aged 18 and over have the option to choose a hearing aid priced higher than the benefit set by the Plan at a higher price.
-Any difference over the allowed amount shall be paid to the Hearing Aid Provider by the Covered Individual.
+Members of all ages have the option to choose a hearing aid priced higher than the benefit set by the Plan at a higher price.
+Any difference over the allowed amount shall be paid to the hearing aid provider by the covered individual.